"Healthy" Habits That Actually Make Your Candida Worse

 So many protein bars have ingredients in them—refined or artificial sugars, processed soy, vegetable oils, and whey protein, just to name a few—that are overly processed and don't support the body's functions well.

 For example, when you look at the front of any old peanut butter protein bar, you'll see that it likely has more than 10 grams of protein, almost no sugar, and that it's gluten-free.
 But if you flip it over to read the list of ingredients, you'll see where that protein comes from—whey protein isolate (from milk) and soy protein isolate, which are both highly processed.
 Such fractionated ingredients do not belong in a healthy body.
-The research referenced above reinforces that idea that too much consumption of protein, especially milk proteins including whey, can have an insulin-spiking response.
+The research referenced above reinforces that idea that too much consumption of protein (anything over 0.8 grams of protein per kilogram of body weight), especially milk proteins including whey, can have an insulin-spiking response.

 Better options for quick meals and energy boosters include celery with almond butter or chia seed pudding.
 These are far better than processed bars that will rob you of your beauty energy, and combat your efforts to balance candida overgrowth.